Welcome to Lapland

 Sami - the indigenous people in Lapland

-The north of Lapland is known as Sápmi, the home of the Sami people, and Inari, Utsjoki and Hetta are the main communities.
+The north of Lapland is Sápmi, the home of the Sami people, and Inari, Utsjoki, and Hetta are the main communities.

-The population is estimated at around 80000 people, and there are living most Sames in Norway with 50000 people.
+The population is around 80000 people, and there are living most Sames in Norway with 50000 people.
 The reindeer has been the centre of Sami culture for thousands of years.

-Within the last 10 years, the Lapland region increased the number of tourists a lot, because of the better infrastructure and connections to the region.
-Destinations like Kiruna, Tromsø and Rovaniemi attracts many tourists, who want to explore the unique scenery, adventure experiences and local culture
+Within the last ten years, the Lapland region increased the number of tourists because of the better infrastructure and connections.
+Destinations like Kiruna, Tromsø and Rovaniemi attracts many tourists who want to explore the unique scenery, adventure experiences and local culture.

 How to get to Lapland

-Both Stockholm-Arlanda Airport in Sweden and Helsinki-Vantaa Airport in Finland are served by several international and regional airlines.
+Both Stockholm-Arlanda Airport in Sweden and Helsinki-Vantaa Airport in Finland has several international and regional airlines.

-Many of the local domestic carriers in Sweden and Finland have partnerships with the international airlines, so it is possible to purchase your airfare to Lapland in just one booking.
+Many local domestic carriers in Sweden and Finland have partnerships with international airlines, so it is possible to purchase your airfare to Lapland in just one booking.